stevearc/barbar.nvim/README.md

   -- Enable/disable auto-hiding the tab bar when there is a single buffer auto_hide = false,

-  -- Enable/disable current/total tabpages indicator (top right corner)
+  -- Enable/disable current/total tabpages indicator ('right'/'left'/false)
-  tabpages = true,
+  tabpages = 'right',

   -- Tabs only show buffers that were opened in that tab tab_local_buffers = false,